-- G-2.
-Hair clippers will be provided for inmates to use once a month during normal recreation hours.
-Hair cutting areas will be facility specific, based on operational and security needs. - G-3.
-Prior to the delivery of any hair cutting materials to inmates, staff will inspect and inventory the clipper box for content, to include a laminated inventory list, laminated razor instructions, hair clippers, cleaning brush (used to clean clipper head after each use), disinfectant spray/wipes and extension cord.
-Similar inspection will occur at the conclusion of each hair cutting session as well. - G-4.
-Start and end time(s), inmates involved, and inventory tool count will be logged into the JMS at the conclusion of all hair cutting sessions. - G-5.
-Control Room staff will follow routine rotation of inmates to assigned rec-yards.
-Inmates assigned to recreation will be allowed to use hair clippers during their allotted time.
-Through routine rotation of inmates to rec-yards, all inmates will have the opportunity to use the hair clippers at least once a month. - G-6.
+- G-3.
+Prior to the delivery of any hair cutting materials to inmates, members will inspect and inventory the clipper box for content, to include a laminated inventory list, laminated razor instructions, hair clippers, cleaning brush (used to clean clipper head after each use), disinfectant spray/wipes and extension cord.
+Similar inspection will occur at the conclusion of each hair cutting session. - G-4.
+Start and end time(s), inmates involved, and inventory tool count will be logged in the JMS at the conclusion of all hair cutting sessions. - G-5.
 An inmate may have another inmate give them a haircut or cut their own hair.
-The only inmates allowed in the designated haircut area will be the inmate cutting his own hair, or another inmate who is giving the haircut. - G-7.
-The hair clippers and related equipment will be monitored and tracked as part of the Monthly Security Equipment Inventory Form No. 919. - G-8.
-In addition to facility provided clippers, DCAJ and WC may contract with a hair services provider.
-Inmates may request to be placed on the facility haircut list.
-Monies for the haircut must be available on the inmate's commissary account.
-Jail Administration will coordinate the inmate's requested haircut with the contracted hair service provider. - G-9.
-Facility provided hair clippers and access to approved hair service providers will be granted to inmates on disciplinary segregation on a case-by-case basis determined by the on-duty supervisor.
+The only inmates allowed in the designated haircut area will be the inmate cutting their own hair, or another inmate who is giving the haircut, at the discretion of the authorizing supervisor. - G-6.
+Hair clippers and related equipment will be monitored and tracked as part of the Monthly Security Equipment Inventory Form No. 919. - G-7.
+Provided hair clippers and access to approved hair service providers will be granted to inmates on disciplinary segregation on a case-by-case basis determined by a supervisor.